All case studies

 1.Abstract

-To analyze this critical moment, the project integrated Vivly to autonomously identify signals and Aquin to rigorously inspect the dataset.
-The result is a clean, 1,500 entry training dataset sourced from Reddit and Hacker News that maps the public response to surveillance, privacy, and deceptive marketing.
+To analyze this broader conversation, the project integrated Vivly to autonomously identify signals and Aquin to rigorously inspect the dataset.
+While the retrieval pipeline surfaced a much larger corpus of wearable AI and privacy-related discussions, this case study specifically focuses on conversations related to Meta Ray-Ban smart glasses.
+The final result is a curated 1,500-entry training dataset sourced from Reddit and Hacker News that captures public discussions around consumer trust, privacy expectations, passive recording concerns, and AI-enabled wearable technology.

 2.Background